 The invitation from a friend to come for coffee was anticipated with great joy.
 During a previous brief visit, I had caught sight of her outside room and looked forward to returning and sitting with her.
-She is a gentle spirited woman full of peace and quiet.
+She is a gentle-spirited woman full of peace and quiet.
 The outdoor room portrayed her character.
 It was carefully planned with everything in place.
-Inviting seats under the pergola surrounded by beautiful landscaping.
-Bird feeders were strategically placed and obviously filled with the bird’s favorite seed.
+Inviting seats were under the pergola surrounded by beautiful landscaping.
+Bird Feeders were strategically placed and obviously filled with the bird’s favorite seed.

 The world stopped.

 I was extremely distracted by all the birds enjoying the morning breeze along with us and banqueting upon the feast provided for them.
 The activity surrounding us was like a movie unfolding in front of me.
 I watched as they flitted from one feeder to another as if there was a competition going on.
 I attempted to keep my attention bent toward our conversation, but I was fascinated and didn’t want to miss a scene.

 Matthew 6:25-34 sprang to life in front of my eyes.

 “Therefore I tell you, do not worry about your life,

 what you will eat or drink;

 or about your body, what you will wear.

 Is not life more than food, and the body more than clothes?

 Look at the birds of the air; they do not sow or reap or store away in barns,